GhostSonic21/SNES-Arduino-Controller-Emulator/README.md

 Emulates a SNES Controller with an Arduino board, controlled via a python script.

-You can play the game with your keyboard (With some input lag) or try to playback a TAS if you know how to get a lagless input file.
+You can play the game with your keyboard (with some input lag) or try to playback a TAS if you know how to get a lagless input file.

 TAS Playback script requires pySerial